-- Minimum width of shared access area is sixteen (16) feet unless it is used for a fire lane, then the minimum width is 20 feet.
-DWU will reserve an exclusive 12 foot wide water and wastewater easement centered and overlaying the shared access area. - NO gates or physical limiting provisions are allowed. - Water and wastewater lines must be placed nine feet horizontally apart from each other, or meet the exceptions provided in 30 TAC S290.44.e - Other utilities will be placed on either side of the exclusive water /wastewater easement.
-No other utilities are allowed in the exclusive 12 foot water /wastewater easement. - No fire hydrants are allowed in the shared access areas. - Water mains shall be 6 inches in diameter and wastewater mains shall be a minimum of 8 inches in diameter in the shared access areas.
-Water meters and wastewater lateral cleanouts shall be located outside of the exclusive 12 foot water and wastewater easement.
-The engineering plans for the shared access development shall show the location of the meters and lateral cleanouts. - Water and wastewater mains inside shared access areas cannot be used to serve adjacent properties beyond the proposed shared access development. - Wastewater mains shall not be at a depth greater than 10ft in the 12ft water/wastewater easement.
-Depths greater than 10ft shall require a wider water/wastewater easement as per DWU design guidelines. - The minimum vertical clearance over shared access areas containing water and/or wastewater mains shall be 18 feet. - All other provisions of the DWU Water and Wastewater Procedures and Policy Manual apply to the design and construction of the water/wastewater utilities.
+• Minimum width of shared access area is sixteen (16) feet unless it is used for a fire lane, then the minimum width is twenty (20) feet.
+DWU will reserve an exclusive twelve (12) foot wide water and wastewater easement centered and overlaying the shared access area.

+• No gates or physical limiting provisions are allowed within the shared access area.

+• Water and wastewater lines must be placed nine (9) feet horizontally apart from each other, or meet the exceptions provided in 30 TAC S290.44.e.

+- Other utilities will be placed on either side of the exclusive water/wastewater easement.
+No other utilities are allowed in the exclusive twelve (12) foot water/wastewater easement. - No fire hydrants are allowed in the shared access areas. - Water mains shall be six (6) inches in diameter and wastewater mains shall be a minimum of eight (8) inches in diameter in the shared access areas.
+Water meters and wastewater lateral cleanouts shall be located outside of the exclusive twelve (12) foot water and wastewater easement.
+The engineering plans for the shared access development shall show the location of the meters and lateral cleanouts. - Water and wastewater mains inside shared access areas cannot be used to serve adjacent properties beyond the proposed shared access development. - Wastewater mains shall not be at a depth greater than ten (10) feet in the twelve (12) foot water/wastewater easement.
+Depths greater than ten (10) feet shall require a wider water/wastewater easement, as per DWU design guidelines. - The minimum vertical clearance over shared access areas containing water and/or wastewater mains shall be 18 feet. - All other provisions of the DWU Water and Wastewater Procedures and Policy Manual apply to the design and construction of the water/wastewater utilities. - Refer to the Shared Access Design Checklist (Form 11.39).